davidsbatista/Annotated-Semantic-Relationships-Datasets/README.md

 Datasets of Annotated Semantic Relationships
 ============================================

 This repository contains annotated datasets which can be used to train supervised models for the task of semantic relationship extraction.
+If you know any more datasets, and want to contribute, please, notify me or submit a PR.

 It's divided in 3 groups:

-__Traditional Information Extraction___: relationships are manually annotated, and belongs to pre-determined type.
+__Traditional Information Extraction__: relationships are manually annotated, and belongs to pre-determined type.

 __Open Information Extraction__: relationships are manually annotated, but don't have any specific type.

 __Distantly Supervised__: relationships are annotated by appying some [Distant Supervision](https://www.aclweb.org/anthology/P09-1113) technique and are pre-determined.

-If you know any more datasets, and want to contribute, please, notify me or submit a PR.